jarviscanada/jarvis_data_eng_SiqiYang/linux_sql/README.md

 ```

 ## Improvements
-Write at least three things you want to improve
 - We can modify the script to handle the hardware information update.
 - Currently, we still have some commands that need to be entered by hand, we can generate those commands into scripts as well.
-- Can create a user interface rather than execute these bash scripts and RDBMS files through terminal.
+- Can create a user interface rather than execute these bash scripts and RDBMS files through the terminal.
 ```